myshy93/math-api/README.md

 ## Known issues

-1. ELK stack is not stable and needs configuration adjustements.
+1. ELK stack is not stable and needs configuration adjustments.
+2. Documentation UI will return null (as represented result) for large int numbers returnerd by endpoints.